spacerace/romfont/MD5SUMS.md

 First IBM charset only supplied the first 128 characters, I start the list with these fonts.
 This helps to find out, which cards use the lower 128 chars from IBM, but not the upper 128 chars.
+At the end of this list, there is a section, which shows all ROMs using IBM's font V2.

 # 8x8 fonts, only lower 128 characters
 ```